Feminism | Posted by Julie Z on 02/16/2011

 random lax bros: probably not feminism's biggest proponents

 As much as I try, I cannot live in a void.
 Sure, I can keep to myself, read when none of my LadyFriends are around, ignore the douche dude in class when he’s mumbling, “You think so because you’re a woman.”
 Hell, I can go as far as to wish reality didn’t exist.
 Sometimes that works; especially if alcohol is a part of the equation.
 Most other times, I do realise that I don’t live in a void.

 Due to my almost regular residence in the RealWorld, I do have to meet, co-exist and sometimes even share breathing space with Not-Feminist people.
 It doesn’t always go down too pleasantly.
-Especially if your argument against bell hooks is that “her nose looks weird” or if you think watching Oprah makes you …
+Especially if your argument against bell hooks is that “her nose looks weird” …

 Feminism | Posted by Maren H on 05/3/2010